 Computing resources policy

-Note: Logging in to or otherwise connecting to the campus network implies acceptance of this Moravian College and Moravian Theological Seminary policy.
-Moravian College and Moravian Theological Seminary is referred to in this policy as the institution.
+Note: Logging in to or otherwise connecting to the campus network implies acceptance of this Moravian University and Moravian Theological Seminary policy.
+Moravian University and Moravian Theological Seminary is referred to in this policy as the institution.

 Use of the institution's computer equipment and peripherals is a privilege that is available to users for occasional use on personal, important issues provided such use does not interfere with the job responsibilities of the individual or others.
 Students' personally-owned computers, storage devices, and other peripherals are not included in the above statement.
 However, any data transmitted over institutional assets or connections made through institutional assets are included.
 The institution has the right to inspect information stored on its system at any time, for any reason, and users cannot and should not have any expectation of privacy with regard to any data, documents, electronic mail messages, or other computer files created or stored on computers within or connected to the institution's network.
 All Internet data composed, transmitted, or received through the institution's computer system is considered part of the institution's records, and as such, subject at any time to disclosure to institutional officials, law enforcement, or third parties.